Victoria Kisyombe: Background and education

-Victoria Kisyombe is originally from Mbeya in South-Wester part of Tanzania.
-She studied her primary and school education from Mbeya before moving to Kenya to further her studies and She later returned to Tanzania and attended University of Dar es Salaam, where she completed a bachelor's degree in Veterinary Science in 1983.
-In 1986 she was awarded a scholarship by the University of Edinburgh to complete a Master's degree in Veterinary Science.
+Victoria Kisyombe was born and raised in Mbeya, Tanzania.
+She completed her primary and secondary education in Mbeya, then moved to Kenya, and subsequently returned to Tanzania where she enrolled at the University of Dar es Salaam and earned a bachelor's degree in Veterinary Science in 1983.
+She later worked as a veterinarian in Mbeya.
+In 1986, she received a scholarship to pursue a Master's degree in Veterinary Science at the University of Edinburgh.